Franz Kurowski: Bombing of Dresden

 Kurowski wrote several books that discuss the February 1945 Allied air raids on Dresden.
 His book Das Massaker von Dresden und der anglo-amerikanische Bombenterror 1944/45 (The Massacre of Dresden and the Anglo-American Terror Bombing in 1944/45) was published by the extreme right-wing publisher Druffel Verlag in 1996.
 His other books on the subject, Bomben über Dresden (Bombs Over Dresden) and Dresden, followed in 2001 and 2003.

 In the context of the World War II bombing campaigns, Kurowski's interpretation of the air war and the Dresden raid hued closely to the account offered by Hans Rumpf, the German fire protection inspector during World War II and postwar author.
 Both Rumpf and Kurowski used the term "terror-bombing" exclusively to describe Allied air attacks, and presented the Luftwaffe raids against purely civilian targets as "retaliation attacks".
 In his writings, Kurowski emphasised that the Allied propaganda "hugely exaggerated" the effects of these raids.

-Kurowski's revisionist works on the bombing of Dresden, including Bombs over Dresden, were influenced by the British Holocaust denier David Irving.
+Kurowski's negationist works on the bombing of Dresden, including Bombs over Dresden, were influenced by the British Holocaust denier David Irving.

 The Dutch historian Bastiaan Robert von Benda-Beckmann includes Kurowski in his discussion of the German historiography of the Allied bombing campaign.
 Discussing the 1977 Der Luftkrieg über Deutschland (The Air War Over Germany) and The Massacre of Dresden, he classifies Kurowski as belonging to the group of German authors who were "inspired" by British Holocaust denier David Irving.
 Similar to Irving, these authors were growing "more radical and determined in their beliefs"; they condemned the Allies as "brutal mass murderers".
 In his works on Dresden and the air war, Kurowski challenges the narrative of "German guilt", writing: "German historians were subjected to a position to silence them and to write on the everlasting German guilt for everything".
 Kurowski was among the German authors who cited British major general J. F. C. Fuller's theory that the air raid on Dresden was a planned programme of genocide.
 Fuller, retired since 1933, was a supporter of Oswald Mosley, founder of the British Union of Fascists.